texaspse/blog/_posts/2012-07-05-why-develop-our-own-unicode-library.md

 + U+0300( ̀).
 But most of the time you do not want a decomposition but a
 normalization: get the most basic form of a string (lowercase without accents, marks, …).
 This is key to be able to search and compare words.
-For example, the normalization of the French word “Hétérogénéité” will be normalized as “heterogeneite”.
+For example, the normalization of the French word "Hétérogénéité" will be normalized as "heterogeneite".

 To compute this normalized form, most people compute the lowercase form of a word (well defined by the Unicode standard), then compute the decomposed form